• Skip to primary navigation

 Christie Lai

-Crispy chicken coated in a spicy, sweet, smoky sauce packed with gochujang flavor!
-This easy Korean-inspired gochujang chicken recipe is ready in just 30 minutes in one pan with simple ingredients.
-A better-than-takeout main perfect for busy weeknights or meal preparation.
+Crispy chicken coated in a spicy, sweet, smoky gochujang sauce with aromatics!
+This one-pan, easy gochujang chicken recipe uses simple ingredients and is ready in just 30 minutes.
+A better-than-takeout main ideal for busy weeknights or meal preparation.

 4.98 from 49 votes